 Coalition pledges P30 - Continue to maintain a sound financial position including long-term financial planning Council outcomes CO25 - The Council has efficient and effective services that deliver on objectives.
 CO26 - The Council engages with stakeholders and works in partnership to improve services and deliver on agreed objectives.
-Appendices Appendix 1 Corporate Debt Policy (and related appendices)
+Single Outcome Agreement n/a Appendices Appendix 1 - Proposed revisions to Corporate Debt Policy